15 Unforgettable Wedding Poses for the Bride and Groom

 - Mother of the bride helping bride prepare.

 - Groom getting ready.

-- Father of the Bride seeing his daughter in her wedding dress.
+- The Father of the Bride sees his daughter in her wedding dress.

 - Mother of Groom pinning on flowers.